captainalan/pelican-test/content/chairs-suck.md

 I personally dislike chairs and mattresses (for sitting and sleeping, respectively).
 Most days, I use my chair as a laptop stand while using an external keyboard and sleep on the floor.
+Blarrghh!!!

 Clean feet cultures
 -------------------